brainbows/brainbows.github.io/index.md

 * To encourage camaraderie and bolster social interaction
 * Combat burnout by forming communities
-* Through relating with students in similar situations, we aim to make students feel a little lonely
+* Through relating with students in similar situations, we aim to make students feel a little LESS lonely
 * Ultimately, an improvement in grades and QoL for students

 ## Usage guide